-Intra-governmental transfers for Fiscal 2022 are expected to be \$100,000 for the Overlay Program.
-Fiscal Revised 2021 was increase by \$7,234 from the original budget for emergency appropriations from COVID-19.
+Intra-governmental transfers for Fiscal 2023 are expected to be \$250,000 for the Overlay Program.

 G&A charges represent amounts charged for services provided by certain General Fund departments to departments in the Water/Wastewater Fund and are made to cover the cost of accounting, purchasing, information technology, fleet maintenance, engineering, and human resources assistance.
-The amount budgeted for Fiscal 2022 is \$2,767,571 and is derived by formula.
-This amount is based on the budgeted costs of service departments within the General Fund.
-An allocation table of G&A calculations can be found in the Appendix, on page 328 of this document.
+The amount budgeted for Fiscal 2023 is \$3,088,424 and is derived by formula.
+This amount is based on the budgeted costs of service departments within the General Fund octain table of G&A calculations can be found in the Appendix, on page 338

 Depreciation transfers to the Water/Wastewater Renewal & Replacement Fund represent cash transfers in an amount equal to actual depreciation expense incurred in the operating fund in the second preceding year.
 These cash transfers are restricted in use.
 Approximately three-fourths the amount transferred each year may be used for replacement of capital items.
 The other one-fourth is retained to provide future funding for major plant replacements.
-The transfer for Fiscal 2022 is budgeted at \$2,093,233 a decrease of 4.81% from the revised Fiscal 2021 estimate.
+The transfer for Fiscal 2023 was budgeted at \$2,093,233 same as prior year.